 Dropbox Business starts at $12.50 per user per month and is aimed at companies and enterprises and offers more storage (from 5 TB) and comes with advanced collaboration and team features.

 Dropbox also offers tools such as Dropbox paper to help you easily collaborate with other people online on documents.

 The best part about using Dropbox is the simplicity that is inherent to all their services and tools.
 Unlike most other cloud storage providers on the market, Dropbox believes in keeping things simple and making everything easily accessible.
 Even if you aren't good with computers, you can easily learn the ropes in a few seconds.
 Yes, it is that easy.

 Dropbox offers an app for almost all devices including Android, Windows, Mac, and iOS, which makes it easy to access and sync files between all your devices.

-Whether you want more free space or you want a better workflow designed for collaboration, here are some of the best alternatives for Dropbox that you should give a try:
+Whether you want more free space or you want a better workflow designed for collaboration, here are some of the best alternatives to Dropbox that you should give a try:

 - Cheaper alternative and more features than Dropbox

-- Free plan and premium plans from $49 per year
+- Free pricing plan and premium plans from $49 / year

 - Website: https://www.sync.com/

 Sync.com is a collaborative cloud storage service based in Canada that aims to make it cheaper for people to store their files on the cloud.
 Its free plan offers 5 GB of free storage and basic collaboration options.